-Many of our students want to work children or in an educational setting without pursuing teacher certification.
-Majoring in Youth and Community Studies (YCS) lays the groundwork for a rewarding career in government, non-profits, and social work.
+If you want to work with children or in an educational setting without pursuing teacher certification, majoring in Youth and Community Studies (YCS) lays the groundwork for a rewarding career.

 - Policy Administration

 - Public Health

 - Urban Studies